-The Risk & Capital Committee comprises three independent non-executive directors and one non-independent non-executive director.
-The current members of the Risk & Capital Committee are Arunothayam Rajaratnam (Chairman), Dato' Koh Hong Sun, Bruce Anthony Howe and Dato' Tan Ang Meng.
+The Risk & Capital Committee comprises three independent non-executive directors.
+The current members of the Risk & Capital Committee are Arunothayam Rajaratnam (Chairman), Dato' Koh Hong Sun and Dato' Tan Ang Meng.

 The Risk & Capital Committee operates under written terms of reference determined by the Board and is responsible for overseeing the senior management's activities in managing the key risk areas of the Company.